F-Genij/RcourseSpring2019/README.md

 The quiz will take place during class on the **28th of May (14:15)**.
 You will have 1 hour and a half to complete the quiz.

 ## Grading
 This is a pass / fail course.
-To pass the course, you should turn in your WPAs in time, miss up to 2 classes, and pass the final quiz.
+To pass the course, you should turn in your WPAs in time, miss not more than 2 classes, and pass the final quiz.

 ## Tips
 Learning R will be challenging, but ultimately rewarding.
 However, it will be a lot easier if you ask questions.
 Here are the best ways to ask.